On the excluded minor structure theorem for graphs of large treewidth: Finding a tree-decomposition

 From (\ref{claim:nosep}) and the definition of $\T$ we conclude

-Theorem \ref{thm:3.1} gives us an $\hat \alpha$-near embedding $(\sigma,G_0,\hat A,\hat \V,\hat \W)$\?{$\sigma,G_0,\hat A,\hat \V,\hat \W$} of $G$ in some surface $\Sigma$ that captures $\T$.
-At a high level, our plan is now to split up $G$ at separators consisting of apex vertices, society vertices $\Omega(V)$ for $V\in \hat \W$ and vertices of single parts of vortex decompositions of vortices in~$\hat\V$.
-We obtain a part that contains $G_0$ and which we know how to embed $\alpha$-nearly; this part is going to be one part of a new tree-decomposition.
-We find tree-decompositions for all subgraphs of $G$ that we split off inductively and eventually combine these tree-decompositions to a new one that satisfies our theorem.
+As $\theta \geq \hat \theta$, Theorem~\ref{thm:3.1} gives us an $\hat \alpha$-near embedding $(\sigma,G_0,\hat A,\hat \V,\hat \W)$\?{$\sigma,G_0,\hat A,\hat \V,\hat \W$} of $G$ in some surface $\Sigma$ that captures $\T$.
+Our plan now is to split $G$ at separators consisting of apex vertices, of society vertices of vortices in $\hat \W$, or single parts of vortex decompositions of vortices in~$\hat\V$.
+We shall retain intact a part of $G$ that contains $G_0$, and which we know how to embed $\alpha$-nearly; this part is going to be a part of a new tree-decomposition.
+For the subgraphs of $G$ that we split off we shall find tree-decompositions inductively, and eventually we shall combine all these tree-decompositions to one tree-decomposition of $G$ that satisfies our theorem.